Extreme events in dynamical systems and random walkers: A review: Prediction of extreme events in dynamical system

 respectively.
-Here, ${\bf x_{\perp}}$ is observable, whereas ${\bf y_{\perp}}$ plays a role for the prediction of extreme events in the temporal evolution of the observable.
+Here, ${\bf x_{\perp}}$ is the observable, whereas ${\bf y_{\perp}}$ plays a role of an indicator for the prediction of extreme events in the temporal evolution of the observable.
 As a result of attractor bubbling, trajectories of master and slave subsystems in the main system become desynchronized intermittently.
 So, synchronization error ${\bf x_{\perp}}$ becomes positive during this desynchrony.
-In Fig.\ \ref{fig_31}(b), time evolution of ${\bf x_{\perp}}$ (blue dashed) and ${\bf y_{\perp}}$ (red solid) are plotted in short time interval.
-The extreme event in the time evolution of ${\bf x_{\perp}}$ arises after occurring the large bubbling event in the time evolution of ${\bf y_{\perp}}$ as the main and auxiliary systems lead to anticipated synchronization.
+In Fig.\ \ref{fig_31}(b), the time evolution of ${\bf x_{\perp}}$ (blue dashed) and ${\bf y_{\perp}}$ (red solid) are plotted in short time interval.
+The extreme event in the time evolution of ${\bf x_{\perp}}$ arises after the occurrence of the large bubbling event in the time evolution of ${\bf y_{\perp}}$ as the main and auxiliary systems lead to anticipated synchronization.
 The result is shown in Fig.\ \ref{fig_31}(b).
 Here, a significant time difference between the time evolution of ${\bf x_{\perp}}$ (observable) and ${\bf y_{\perp}}$ (predictor) is observed.